agarwalvipin/open_cfa/docs/LOS/Economics/Reading 13.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Be ready to classify indicators!
+💡 CFA Exam Tip ✍️:Be ready to classify indicators!
 The CFA exam will likely ask you to identify whether an indicator is leading, lagging, or coincident.
 The unemployment rate is a classic *lagging* indicator—companies wait until they are sure a recovery is solid before they start hiring again in large numbers.

 </div>
 </div>